This article on the Glacier Express was first published in February 2016 and was updated in January 2020.

 Like the Hogwarts Express but better, this is what a trip on the Glacier Express Swiss train is like.
 The luxury train connects St. Moritz with Zermatt in a journey that covers some of Switzerland’s poshest and most coveted Alpine stations.
 The magical train is also an engineering feat and, parts of it are listed by UNESCO.

 Those who follow me will know that I have an addiction to train travel.
 I have spent New Year’s Eve onboard the Maharajas Express criss-crossing Rajasthan on India’s most luxurious train.
 I also joined Golden Eagle’s Trans-Siberian 11-day journey from Moscow to Ulaan Bataar in Mongolia.

 History of The Glacier Express

-The Glacier Express ran for the first time in 1930, that is over 85 years ago, between Zermatt and St. Moritz.
+The Glacier Express ran for the first time in 1930 between Zermatt and St. Moritz.
 The Alpine region of Switzerland had become popular ever since the end of the 19th century when ambitious hoteliers placed St. Moritz on the map as a great winter destination for the wealthy.